 Imagine a community that is caring and compassionate.
 Is that your community?
 If not, could it be?
 And what would that community look like to you?
 What kind of children live in that community?

-It’s called the “Compassionate Children, Caring Communities Inquiry” and it’s designed to engage parents, grandparents, children youth and key stakeholders in a change process focusing on the social and emotional learning and development of young people in their families and community.
+It is called the "Heart-Mind Inquiry" and it is designed to engage parents, grandparents, children, youth and key stakeholders in a change process focusing on the social and emotional learning and development of young people in their families, schools and community.

-It’s appreciative inquiry (AI), a tried and tested cultural change methodology of finding creative solutions by asking the questions, “what are the strengths within the system?” and “What do we want more of?”
-The Compassionate Children, Caring Communities Inquiry is unique in its ability to reach a wide cross-section in a community by spreading the process out over several months to engage lots of people and creating several points of entry into the process.
+It is based on appreciative inquiry (AI), a tried and tested cultural change methodology of finding creative solutions by asking the questions, “what are the strengths within the system?” and “What do we want more of?”
+The Heart-Mind Inquiry is unique in its ability to engage a wide cross-section of people in schools or the community by recognizing and building on assets, integrating diverse perspectives and co-creating a vision of the future.

-There are four stages to the Compassionate Children, Caring Communities Inquiry.
+There are five stages to the Heart-Mind Inquiry.

 Discover:

 What’s working well?
 Where is a community finding success?
-Through the “Discover” phase, we unearth the assets within your community that are already modeling the positive action you seek.
-This is a collaborative process.
+Through the “Discover” phase, you will unearth the wisdom and assets within your community that are already modeling the outcomes you seek.
+This is a highly engaging and inspiring process.

 Dream:

-What could a compassionate community look like?
+What could a community that nurtures heart-mind learning of children look like?
 Who are the people that you would meet in that community?
-How are children learning to be compassionate, caring and cooperative?”
-“Dream” is a highly creative phase takes the lessons learned and new ideas that surfaced during discovery and imagines how they could be implemented in the future.
+How are children learning to be compassionate and kind?
+“Dream” is a highly creative phase that takes the lessons learned and new ideas, which have surfaced during discovery, and imagines how they could be implemented in the future.

 Design:

-What processes would allow us to actualize our dreams?
-How do you get to our compassionate community?
-The “Design” phase is a co-creative process, identifying strategies and developing a plan to create the compassionate community you imagine.
+What structures, processes and behaviours would allow us to actualize our vision of the future?
+How do we get there?
+The “Design” phase is a co-creative process, identifying key directions and strategies to create the compassionate community you imagine.

 Destiny:

-An ongoing process, the “Destiny” phase is the implementation of the plans created by the community – for the community.
+An ongoing process, the “Destiny” phase is the development and implementation of the plans created by the community – for the community.